 Sharks, tunas, and billfishes are typically the only predators large and fast enough to prey on adult bluefish.
 Bluefish make up a major part of the diet of shortfin mako shark and are also very important in the diets of swordfish.
 Oceanic birds prey on juvenile bluefish.

 Bluefish are blue-green on the back and silvery on the sides and belly.
-They have a pointed snout and a prominent jaw, with sharp, compressed teeth.
+They have a prominent jaw, with sharp, compressed teeth.

 The bluefish management plan allows managers to set aside a small percentage of the annual catch for research.
 Proceeds from the sale of this set-aside catch are used to fund research on the bluefish resource and fishery.